beliveau-lab/TigerFISH/docs/source/index.rst

 The format of the candidate probe output file is described as follows:

-.. list-table:: Summary of candidate probe output file columns (.TXT)
+.. list-table:: Descriptions of candidate probe output file columns (.TXT)
    :header-rows: 1

    * - Col